 - When selecting a turnout icon for the path, it needs to have its points set correctly.
 To keep the icon selected green when you throw the switch, hold the Shift Key down when clicking with the mouse.
 This keeps the selection green while throwing the switch.

-- It is important the portals for the entrance and/or exit of the path be selected also.
+- It is important that portals for the entrance and/or exit of the path be selected also.
 When a portal icon (red circle) is selected it turns into a green square.
-A path will have one portal selected, if it is a stub siding and must have two portals selected (entrance to and exit from the block) if it is a through path.
+A path may have one portal selected, if it is a stub siding but must have two portals selected (entrance to and exit from the block) if it is a through path.

 - To change the name of a path, first select it from the list, then change the name in the Path Name text field and lastly, press the Change Name button.